Altermagnetism of ultrathin CrSb slabs: Numerical Methods

 \section{Numerical Methods}

 Spin-polarized first-principles calculations were carried out using the Vienna \textit{Ab initio} Simulation Package (VASP) within the projector augmented-wave (PAW) framework \cite{Kresse1999, Blochl1994}.
 The exchange–correlation energy was described using the generalized gradient approximation (GGA) in the Perdew–Burke–Ernzerhof (PBE) parametrization \cite{Perdew1996}.
-For the valence configurations, Cr included the $3p$, $3d$, and $4s$ electrons, while Sb included the $5s$ and $5p$ electrons.
+For the valence configurations, Cr included the $3p$, $3d$, and $4s$ states in the valence, while Sb included the $5s$ and $5p$ electrons.
 The PBE functional was chosen because it reliably reproduces experimental structural and electronic properties of CrSb \cite{Reimers2024}.

 A plane-wave energy cutoff of 650~eV was applied for all calculations.
 The total-energy convergence criterion was set to $10^{-6}$~eV, and the atomic positions were relaxed until the Hellmann–Feynman forces were below $0.01$~eV/\AA.
 For slab models, a vacuum region of 25~\AA\ was introduced along the out-of-plane direction to prevent spurious interactions between periodic images.
 The Brillouin zone was sampled using a Monkhorst–Pack $k$-point mesh of $13 \times 15 \times 7$ for bulk calculations and $13 \times 15 \times 1$ for monolayers and slabs.